-The board of directors believes that our future success depends, in large part, upon our ability to maintain a competitive position in attracting, retaining and motivating key personnel.
-Accordingly, the board of directors believes adoption of the 2008 Plan is in the best interests of our company and our stockholders and recommends that stockholders vote FOR the approval of the 2008 Plan.
+Our board of directors believes that our future success depends, in large part, upon our ability to maintain a competitive position in attracting, retaining and motivating key personnel.
+Accordingly, the board of directors believes adoption of the amendment to the 2008 Plan is in the best interests of our company and our stockholders and recommends that stockholders vote FOR the approval of the amendment to the 2008 Plan.